US, Mexico officials to begin talks over tariffs, border

 “As a sign of good faith, Mexico should immediately stop the flow of people and drugs through their country and to our Southern Border.
 They can do it if they want!”
 Trump tweeted Monday from London.

-Trump’s Republican allies warn that tariffs on Mexican imports will hit U.S. consumers and harm the economy.
+Trump’s Republican allies warn that tariffs on Mexican imports will hit U.S. consumers, harm the economy and jeopardize the new United States-Mexico-Canada Agreement trade pact that the White House wants Congress to approve.

+“This calls into question our ability to pass the USMCA, much less get it passed by Canada and Mexico,” said Sen. John Cornyn, R-Texas.

+The GOP senator said he couldn’t imagine the hit to the economy if the tariffs rise to 25%, as Trump has threatened.
+“I don’t even want to think about it,” he told reporters Monday.
+“We need to put our heads together and try to come up with a solution.”

-The president all but taunted negotiators for a quick resolution.
-“Mexico is sending a big delegation to talk about the Border,” the president tweeted Sunday.
+Trump all but taunted negotiators for a quick resolution.
+“Mexico is sending a big delegation to talk about the Border,” he tweeted Sunday.
 “Problem is, they’ve been ‘talking’ for 25 years.
 We want action, not talk.”

 But Mexican Foreign Minister Marcelo Ebrard replied Monday that both countries working together is “the best way to do it.”